-As soon as it became apparent that the lockdown would come into effect, SYPTE put its business continuity and contingency plans into effect, resulting in the majority of staff working from home.
-The Head Office at Broad Street West is closed, and access to this and other sites is restricted to those classified by the Senior Management Team as key workers.
+As soon as it became apparent that the lockdown would come into effect, SYPTE put its contingency plans into effect, resulting in the majority of staff working from home.
+The head office at Broad Street West was closed, and access to this and other worksites was restricted to those classified by the Senior Management Team as essential workers.